Difix3D-W: Distractor-Free Few-Shot 3D Gaussian Splatting in the Wild: Ablation Studies

 \textbf{Robustness for text descriptions.} We examined whether the mask generator is robust if the text description is changed, Fig.~\ref{fig:text_descriptions}.
 We observe that including the word ``dynamic'' in $T_{\text{text}}$ effectively captured transient elements.
 Inspired by this, we included the word ``dynamic'' in the text descriptions.

 \textbf{Refined views.} To qualitatively evaluate the DM, we visualized refined views from corrupted images using the redesigned DM.
-As displayed Fig.~\ref{fig:corrupt_to_refine}, the results show that SaveWildGS can effectively improve corrupted images and distill a 3D representation in the Gaussian field by using the DM.
+As displayed Fig.~\ref{fig:corrupt_to_refine}, the results show that Difix3D-W can effectively improve corrupted images and distill a 3D representation in the Gaussian field by using the DM.